Dr. Virginia Hill

 Dr. Virginia Hill (formerly Motapanyane) is a Professor of Linguistics at the University of New Brunswick in Saint John.
 She received her MA from the University of Bucharest (in Classics).
 From the University of Geneva she received her second MA and her PhD in Linguistics (1991).
 She joined the Department of Humanities and Languages in 1990, and developed a Minor/Double Major in Linguistics program within the Department.

 Dr. Hill specializes in formal syntax, with focus on Romance and Balkan languages.
 In this field she produced books and had numerous articles published in peer reviewed journals and collections of papers.
 Her research examines how pragmatic and discourse effects may arise from the application of syntactic rules and, ultimately, how such understanding may contribute to the study of language evolution in humans.
+In this field she produced books, had numerous articles published in peer reviewed journals and collections of papers, and was an invited speaker at various international conferences and workshops.

 - Hill, V. 2014.
 Vocatives: How syntax meets with pragmatics. (with the participation of Melita Stavrou).
 Leiden: Brill.